AdobeDocs/experience-manager-core-components.de-DE/help/using/authoring.md

 To experience the Core Components and see examples of their configuration options as well as HTML and JSON output, visit the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library/content-fragment.html).

-Für eine tiefer gehende, entwicklungsorientierte Einführung in die Implementierung der Kernkomponenten in einem AEM-Projekt lesen Sie [das WKND-Lernprogramm.](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/getting-started.html)
+Eine tiefergehende und entwicklerorientierte Einführung in die Implementierung der Kernkomponenten in ein AEM-Projekt finden Sie im [WKND-Tutorial.](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/getting-started.html)

 >[!NOTE]
 >